iflytek/argo-volcano-executor-plugin/README.md

 ```

 The `volcano` template will produce vcjob that you can use command `kubect get vcjob ` to browse them .

+## Current Issue

+Current Problem is that we can't use Release Argo Version.

+I modified the argo as [pr-8104](https://github.com/argoproj/argo-workflows/pull/8104) did.

+I will keep waiting for  the Plugin Authentication function's release.